ranjanaditya08/learningReact/completed/Notes.md

 - JSX => Babel compiles it to React.createElement => ReactElement(JS Object) => HTMLElement(render)
 - attribute in JSX is in camelCase

+# props
+- props are nothing but argument to a function